 Finding group boards can be quite easy… Finding group boards that will provide you with value and are accepting contributors is where it starts getting tricky! 😉

 Let’s start with how to find them, I use 4 methods:

-1. Search on Pinterest
+1. Search for group boards on Pinterest

 This one is maybe the most obvious… It can also be the most effective though for some users in very niche fields.